dromara/sureness/README.md

 compile group: 'com.usthe.sureness', name: 'sureness-core', version: '0.4.4'
 ```

-#### Use the default configuration to configure sureness
+#### Use the Default Configuration to Configure Sureness

-The default configuration -`DefaultSurenessConfig` uses the document datasource sureness.yml as the auth datasource.
+The default configuration -`DefaultSurenessConfig` uses the document datasource `sureness.yml` as the auth datasource.
 It supports jwt, basic auth, digest auth authentication.
 ```
 @Bean